-During the second half of 2012, Navios Logistics acquired one push boat and three liquid barges, which were previously chartered-in by Navios Logistics, from Holdux Maritima Leasing Corp., a Panamanian company owned by members of the family of Mr. Horacio Alfredo Lopez, the father of Mr. Claudio Pablo Lopez, Navios Logistics' Chief Executive Officer and Vice Chairman, Mr. Carlos Augusto Lopez, Navios Logistics' Chief Commercial Officer-Shipping Division and Mr. Horacio Enrique Lopez Navios Logistics' Chief Operating Officer-Shipping Division.
+Due to related parties, net: During the second half of 2012, Navios Logistics acquired one pushboat and three liquid barges, which were previously chartered-in by Navios Logistics, from Holdux Maritima Leasing Corp., a Panamanian company owned by members of the family of Mr. Horacio Alfredo Lopez, the father of Mr. Claudio Pablo Lopez, Navios Logistics' Chief Executive Officer and Vice Chairman, Mr. Carlos Augusto Lopez, Navios Logistics' Chief Commercial Officer-Shipping Division and Mr. Horacio Enrique Lopez, Navios Logistics' Chief Operating Officer-Shipping Division.
 The total consideration for the acquisition was \$13.4 million to be paid in one initial payment and seven semiannual installments with the final installment payable on June 30, 2016.
-As of December 31, 2014, the Company had paid \$5.9 million and the remaining balance was \$7.5 million.
+As of December 31, 2015, the Company had paid \$9.6 million and the remaining balance was \$3.8 million.

 Lodging and travel services: Navios Logistics obtains lodging and travel services from Empresa Hotelera Argentina S.A./(NH Lancaster) and Pit Jet S.A., both owned by members of the Lopez family, including Claudio Pablo Lopez, Navios Logistics' Chief Executive Officer and Vice Chairman and Carlos Augusto Lopez, Navios Logistics' Chief Commercial Officer-Shipping Division, each of whom has no controlling interest in those companies.
-Total charges were \$191 for the year ended December 31, 2014 (\$98 in 2013 and \$56 in 2012) and amounts payable amounted to \$20 as of December 31, 2014 and \$5 as of December 31, 2013.
+Total charges were less than \$0.1 million for the year ended December 31, 2015 (\$0.2 million in 2014 and \$0.1 million in 2013) and amounts payable amounted to less than \$0.1 million as of December 31, 2015 and December 31, 2014, respectively.